-The data from the automated systems are subject to recording, inputting, and transmitting errors.
+The data from the automated systems are subject to recording, input, and transmission errors.
 However, the IHS Program Statistics Team monitors the reporting systems, and each one has a computer edit.
 In these ways, errors are kept to an acceptable level.

+The immunization data are obtained by IHS Area Immunization Coordinators from facility quarterly reports.
 The Dental Data System is the source for dental services data.
 The system is monitored by IHS Headquarters Dental personnel.
 The tuberculosis data are based on cases reported to the Centers for Disease Control and Prevention.